 Rose of Sharon Fertilizer Guide

-Also known as shrub althea, rose of sharon is a deciduous shrub for U.S. hardiness zones 5-8.
+Also known as shrub althea, rose of Sharon is a deciduous shrub for U.S. hardiness zones 5 to 8.
 Native to India and China, these shrubs are much loved for their prolific late season blooms.
-In late summer to fall, when most of the landscape is fading, rose of sharon shrubs put on a beautiful display of tropical looking blooms.
+In late summer to fall, when most of the landscape is fading, rose of Sharon shrubs put on a beautiful display of tropical looking blooms.

 How to Feed an Althea Plant

 Always follow the instructions on fertilizer labels.
 If you prefer to use other fertilizer, select a 10-10-10 fertilizer for flowering plants.
 How much to feed althea will depend on the shrub’s size.
-Measure the shrub from the soil level up to the tips of its branches, then use 1 tablespoon of fertilizer for each foot of height of the shrub.
+Measure the shrub from the soil level up to the tips of its branches, then use 1 tablespoon (15 ml.) of fertilizer for each foot (31 cm.) of height of the shrub.

 When fertilizing rose of Sharon or any plant, it is important not to apply any on the stems or trunk.
 For best results, fertilizer should be applied at the plant’s drip line.

 Fertilizer can be reapplied in midsummer, but keep in mind that rose of Sharon can be damaged by too much fertilizer.
 Signs of overfertilization are browning or yellowing of foliage, withering or drying out of plants, and fewer or smaller rose of Sharon blooms.